James Cook and indigenous peoples: Perception of Cook by indigenous peoples

 In Polynesia, the role of akiri carried significant ramifications for relationships and power.
 It is unlikely that Cook understood the expectations and responsibilities associated with the role.
 Anne Salmond wrote "Over the past ten years he had exchanged gifts, including his own clothing, and sometimes his name, with a series of Polynesian leaders.
 In the course of these exchanges, according to Pacific understandings, something of the life force of those people had entered his being.
 Such relationships, especially between ariki, were often turbulent and dangerous.
 When high chiefs came together, their ancestor gods also met.
 Ariki were the living representatives of the gods, and imbued with their power.
 A man caught between two sets of gods was 'two-sided', and could be torn in contradictory directions".

 Anthropologist Anne Salmond theorised that Cook's treatment as an akiri (high chief) gave Cook an elevated sense of power, and may have contributed to his more aggressive behaviour on the third voyage.

-The perception of Cook could change over time, for example, if the indigenous peoples witnessed behaviour that did not conform to their expectations: such as in New Zealand, were Cook failed to take revenge for the deaths of eleven crew members.
+The perception of Cook could change over time, for example, if the indigenous peoples witnessed behaviour that did not conform to their expectations: such as in New Zealand, where Cook failed to take revenge for the deaths of eleven crew members.

-In Hawaii, during the second visit, Cook was viewed as a akua (god).
+In Hawaii, during the second visit, Cook was viewed as an akua (god).
 Cook departed the islands on 4 February 1779, consistent with the cycle of the Makahiki season.
-But one of the ship's was damaged in a gale, and Cook was forced to return to the island.
+But one of the ships was damaged in a gale, and Cook was forced to return to the island.
 This confused the Hawaiians, because Lono was not supposed to return for another year.
 The ship received a chilly greeting; historian Thomas theorises that the Hawaiians viewed the timing of Cook's return as a challenge to king Kalaniʻōpuʻu.

 In Tahiti, after Cook's death, he was venerated as an atua with rituals and offerings – but over time the rituals ceased and the memory of Cook diminished.
 British visitors to Hawaii from the 1780s reported that Hawaiians regretted killing Cook and that he was regarded as a Lono-nui, or ancestral being, who would come again and forgive them.
 In 1823, the missionary William Ellis reported that Cook's bones were still held in a shrine and used in ceremonies.
 However, by the 1830s, the influence of Protestant missionaries had led to a view, particularly among young Hawaiians, that god had killed Cook because he had spread venereal disease and allowed himself to be worshipped.
 (Note: Although members of Cook's expedition did spread sexually transmitted diseases to Hawaii, Cook tried to prevent this and it is unlikely that he had sex with Hawaiians.)